 Rates up 300% Since May

-As predicted by most Financial Pundits, the Bank of Canada key overnight rate jumped another 33% from it’s previous rate, and is now an astronomical 300% higher than what it was in May!
+As predicted by most Financial Pundits, the Bank of Canada key overnight rate jumped another 33% from its previous rate and is now an astronomical 300% higher than what it was in May!

 How can this be possible?
-Well the rate went up 0.25% to 1.00% (from 0.75%) and remember in May it was at 0.25%, but it is much more sensational to use the increase numbers isn’t it?
+Well, the rate went up 0.25% to 1.00% (from 0.75%) and remember in May, it was at 0.25%, but it is much more sensational to use the increased numbers.

 What do I mean by taking advantage of low rates?
 If you are in a variable rate debt class situation (like a line of credit or variable rate mortgage), now is the time to pay off your debt while the interest charges are low, and you get more bang for your buck, and you can pay more of your principle off.
 Did you think I was saying go out and buy things on credit?
 You don’t read this blog much, do you?